 Generally, certain actions of your neighbours, while annoying, may be completely fine by law.
 In order to successfully prove a case of nuisance, it must be shown that what your neighbour did was an unreasonable, continuous interference with the enjoyment of your property and causes you some form of harm.

-What are examples of nuisance in the Malaysian law?
+What are examples of nuisance in Malaysian law?

 According to Malaysian case law, the following common disputes between neighbours have been found to be a nuisance:-

-● Making excessive noise or causing a racket during wee hours (between midnight and 6 am) – playing with firecrackers, playing loud music or musical instruments, revving of motor engines and very loud laughter.
+- Making excessive noise or causing a racket during the wee hours (between midnight and 6 am) – playing with firecrackers, playing loud music or musical instruments, revving motor engines and very loud laughter.
 These include noises made near public roads, public places, business premises, or places which adjoin public roads.

 However, keep in mind that just because your neighbour might be doing one or more of the above, it does not automatically mean that it is a nuisance.
 You would still have to show that their actions have seriously impacted your life in such a way that it has caused you emotional and mental distress or that you were severely inconvenienced.